 Runners are always thinking about what we put on our feet…I mean there are pink shoes and blue shoes and super speedy-looking yellow shoes.

-For first time marathon runners looking for advice I always start with the feet and while shoe fit is VERY important it’s not the only thing happening down there.
+For first time marathon runners looking for advice, I always start with the feet and while shoe fit is VERY important it’s not the only thing happening down there.

-I find that even for us long time runners it’s good to be reminded that a few minutes of care can go a long way towards preventing blisters, increasing comfort and possibly recovery.
+I find that even for us long-time runners it’s good to be reminded that a few minutes of care can go a long way towards preventing blisters, increasing comfort, and possibly recovery.

-Skip the cotton, be ok with spending a bit more for the right technical material and fit.
+First things first, skip the cotton, and be ok with spending a bit more for the right technical material and fit.